St Nazaire Raid: Plan

 The purpose of the raid was to destroy the Normandie dock, the old gates into the Bassin de St Nazaire with the water pumping machinery and other installations and any U-boats or other shipping in the area.
 The initial Combined Operations plan required one specially lightened destroyer to carry out the raid.
 It would be packed with explosives and rammed into the dock gates.
 Commandos on board would then disembark and use demolition charges to destroy nearby dock installations, searchlights and gun emplacements.
 The destroyer would then be blown up.
 At the same time the RAF would undertake diversionary air raids in the area.

 When the plan was presented to the Admiralty they refused to support it.
 The certain loss of one or both destroyers to eliminate the dry dock was out of the question.
 They suggested they could provide an old Free French destroyer, Ouragan, and a flotilla of small motor launches to transport the commandos and evacuate them afterwards.
 Approval for the mission, codenamed Operation Chariot, was given on 3 March 1942.
 Using a French ship would involve using the Free French forces and increase the number of people aware of the raid.
 Consequently, it was decided the navy would have to provide a ship of their own.
 The RAF complained that the raid would draw heavily on their resources and the number of aircraft assigned by RAF Bomber Command dwindled during the planning of the raid.
 British Prime Minister Winston Churchill further complicated matters when he ordered that bombing should only take place if targets were visually identified.

 Combined Operations Headquarters worked closely with several intelligence organisations to plan the raid.
 The Naval Intelligence Division compiled information from a variety of sources.
 A detailed plan of the town of St Nazaire was provided by the Secret Intelligence Service, and information on the coastal artillery nearby was provided by the War Office's Military Intelligence branch.
 Intelligence about the dock itself came from pre-war technical journals.
-The Naval Operational Intelligence Centre selected the route and timing for the raid based on intelligence about the location of minefields and German recognition signals gleaned from Enigma decryptions and knowledge of Luftwaffe patrols compiled by the Air Ministry's Air Intelligence Branch.
+The Naval Operational Intelligence Centre selected the route and timing for the raid based on intelligence about the location of minefields and German recognition signals gleaned from Enigma decrypts and knowledge of Luftwaffe patrols compiled by the Air Ministry's Air Intelligence Branch.
 When all the plans had been pulled together and the timing worked out, the main part of the raid was expected to last no longer than two hours.
 The commandos and crew from Campbeltown were to board the motor launches at the Old Mole jetty and then make their escape.